 Social Explorer includes a wide range of demographic, economic, social, environmental, and thematic datasets.
-When a user submits a question, the AI Assistant automatically selects the dataset that can produce the most accurate, complete, and reliable answer.
+When a user submits a question, the Data Navigator Assistant automatically selects the dataset that can produce the most accurate, complete, and reliable answer.
 This decision is based on geographic requirements, variable availability, time coverage, and methodological consistency.

-How the AI Selects a Dataset
+How the Data Navigator Selects a Dataset

 Examples of Dataset Selection